futuremed-ru/covid/lungs-covid-19-classifier/README.md

 The network was modified to produce two logits for the classes ("COVID-19" and "Other").
 Weighted binary cross-entropy used as the loss function.
 Soft-labeling was used.
 As we cross-validate over *patients*, the number of images for each of the two classes changes from one fold to another, so we calculated per class weights for every fold on the fly.
-The network was trained using Adam optimizer with amsgrad.
-Other hyperparameters can be found in `config.py` file.
+The network was trained using Adam optimizer with AMSGrad.
+Other hyperparameters can be found in the `config.py` file.
-Best on validation set by ROC AUC model was saved for each fold.
+Best on the validation set by ROC AUC model was saved for each fold.

 ## Results
-Network's predictions was obtained as argmax for produced scores for each class ("COVID-19" and "Other").
+Network's predictions were obtained as argmax for produced scores for each class ("COVID-19" and "Other").
-Resulting models formed an ensemble which is used for further analysis.
+Resulting models formed an ensemble that is used for further analysis.
 Models stats:

 | Fold # | Val AUC | Val Acc |